Monthly Archives: April 2013

 This simple, tasty pasta dish is traditional to the “plain and simple” Pennsylvania Dutch cuisine.
 It’s a perfect way to use fresh summer corn and tomatoes when they’re at their peak of flavor and abundance.
 In its original form this recipe is made with egg ribbons; to make it vegan, I recommend substituting ribbons made […]

-This mixed greens salad makes a lively accompaniment to many types of Asian-style dishes, embellished with crisp turnip and bok choy, and the sweet taste of orange.
+This mixed greens salad makes a lively accompaniment to many types of Asian-style dishes, embellished with crisp turnip or jicama and bok choy, and the sweet taste of orange.
 It’s a simple, offbeat accompaniment to many types of dishes.
 Photos by Evan Atlas.

 This smoothie brings back happy memories of eating gobs of pistachio ice cream with my cousins at Jones Beach.
 Pistachio was always one of my favorite flavors.
 The texture is smooth and thick like an old-fashioned milk shake.
 Pistachios contain large amounts of antioxidants, beta-carotene, vitamin E and lutein compared to other nuts.
 They are also […]